Edimar-Dias-dos-Santos/Edimar-Dias-dos-Santos/README.md

 <details>
   <summary>More about me</summary>
-  <p>I'm a passionate software developer with expertise in Java, JavaScript, HTML, and CSS.
-I love to create engaging web applications and share my knowledge with the community.
+  <p>I'm a passionate software developer.
+I love to create engaging applications and share my knowledge with the community.
 Feel free to connect with me on any of the platforms above!</p>
 </details>

 ![Snake animation](https://github.com/Edimar-Dias-dos-Santos/Edimar-Dias-dos-Santos/blob/output/github-contribution-grid-snake.svg)